ant-media/ant-media-documentation/docs/introduction.md

 ## Supported Environments

 Ant Media Server runs on **Linux (Ubuntu and CentOS)**.
-It supports bith x64 as well as ARM architecture, and deployment scripts are provided for Ubuntu (starting from 18.04 to 20.04 and 22.04) and CentOS 8.
+It supports both x64 as well as ARM architecture, and deployment scripts are provided for Ubuntu (starting from 18.04 to 20.04 and 22.04), CentOS 8 and 9, Rocky Linux (8 and 9) and Alma Linux (8 and 9).

 In addition, Ant Media Server can be successfully deployed on MacOS, SuSE, Debian, WSL and Red Hat Enterprise Linux distributions as well.

 ## Extensions